-You know.. how a song can move your very soul…. to praise God, to feel sorrow over historical events, to remind you of truth, or just ease a troubled mind.
-Music can lift you high, and also bring you low.
-It’s adds flavour to a party, and can help us learn new material.
+You know… how a song can move your very soul…. to praise God, to feel sorrow over historical events, to remind you of truth, or just ease a troubled mind.
+Music can lift you high and also bring you low.
+It adds flavor to a party and can help us learn new material.
 Music is, in my opinion, an integral part of life.

-The songs that we sing at different times of the year helped cement those holidays in our minds don’t they?
-I will always equate St. Patrick’s day with the song “today is the day of the Irish, today in the day of the Irish”.
+The songs that we sing at different times of the year helped cement those holidays in our minds, don’t they?
+I will always equate St. Patrick’s day with the song “today is the day of the Irish, today in the day of the Irish.”
 We sang it in our school every year in my elementary years.
-Every holiday seems to have it own songs don’t they?
+Every holiday seems to have its own songs, don’t they?

 We have Easter songs, Harvest songs, Thanksgiving songs, and even Christmas songs.

-This time of year we are hearing Christmas songs everywhere we go.
-Do you ever stop to listen them?
+This time of year, we hear Christmas songs everywhere we go.
+Do you ever stop to listen to them?
 To really hear the songs you sing?
-Not the generic ones like frosty the snowman, but songs like away in a manger, silent night, or Joy to the World?
+Not the generic ones like frosty the snowman, but songs like Away in a Manger, Silent Night, or Joy to the World?
 Do you consider the truths taught in them and teach them to your children?
 Do you use them as opportunities to teach discernment?

 Take note of the songs we use to celebrate.
 It’s important to pay attention to the words we use, the doctrine contained within, the scripture exemplified.
 Our sons teach as much as they bring light into our celebrations.

-Thank you to Annette @ A Net in Time for helping with this post.
+Thank you to Annette @ A Net in Time for writing with this article.
 Homeschooling mom of a single lad, raisers of rabbits, blogger, influencer, poet and a person of faith.
 You can find her on Pinterest, Twitter, Instagram and MeWe.